Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Finite-temperature results

 \subsection{Results at $T>0$}

-An example of the $U=0D$ finite-temperature phase diagram is shown in Fig. \ref{fig:finT}c.
-It is similar to those presented in Refs. \cite{UV1993a,CRT2008,CGR2010,CGNR2012a} for the spinless fermion model.
+An example of the finite-temperature phase diagram as a function of $\bar\mu$ for $U=0D$ and $zV=1.5D$ as well as for $U=1D$ and $zV=3.0D$ are shown in Figs. \ref{fig:finT}c and \ref{fig:finT}d, respectively.

 At finite temperatures there is no clear distinction between the COI and COM phases.
-At low temperatures, the CO-NO transition stays discontinuous, and thus there is a range of electron density that is possible within the phase separation states only.
-On the scale of the shown plot the metastability region of the CO phase inside the NO phase is not significant -- around $0.04D$ for $T=0D$ and smaller for larger $T$.
+The $U=0D$ phase diagram is similar to those presented in Refs. \cite{UV1993a,CRT2008,CGR2010,CGNR2012a} for the spinless fermion model.
+At low temperatures, the CO-NO transition stays discontinuous, and thus there is a range of electron density that is possible within the phase-separated states only.
+On the scale of the shown plot (Fig. \ref{fig:finT}c) the metastability region of the CO phase inside the NO phase is not significant -- around $0.04D$ for $T=0D$ and smaller for larger $T$.

 With the increase of temperature the transition becomes continuous, thus, a tricritical point is identified ($T_\text{tri}$, $V_\text{tri}$, $\bar\mu_\text{tri}$).
-Solid and long dashed lined in Fig. \ref{fig:finT}b show the evolution of $U=0D$ phase diagrams as the intersite interaction $V$ varies.
+Solid and long dashed lines in Fig. \ref{fig:finT}b show the evolution of $U=0D$ phase diagrams as the intersite interaction $V$ varies.
 As it was clear from the combination of the $T=0D$ phase diagram (Fig. \ref{fig:GS}a) and the $\bar\mu=0D$ phase diagram (Fig. \ref{fig:finT}a), the parameter range of ordered phases proportionally increases when $V$ increases.
 The coordinates of the tricritical point from the different perspective and for $U=0D$ are shown in Fig. \ref{fig:finT-critical}.
-The $zV$- and $T$-parameter ranges when the phase separation takes place is below the line of tricritical points in Fig. \ref{fig:finT-critical}a; the temperature in this region should not exceed $0.15D$ unless one deals with unreasonable values of $zV$ (where the mean-field approximation likely fails).
+The $zV$- and $T$-parameter ranges when the phase separation takes place is below the line of tricritical points in Fig. \ref{fig:finT-critical}a.
+The temperature in this region should not exceed $0.15D$ unless one deals with very large values of $zV$.
 We present data for the tricritical point for $U=0D$ only.
-It is not relevant for $U \gtrsim 0.3-0.5D$ at which there is no discontinuous transition already for $T=0D$ (Fig. \ref{fig:GS-critical}a).
+It is not relevant for $U \gtrsim 0.3-0.5D$ at which there is no discontinuous CO-NO transition already for $T=0D$ (Fig. \ref{fig:GS-critical}a).
 When both nonzero $U$ (Fig. \ref{fig:GS-critical}a) and nonzero $T$ (Fig. \ref{fig:finT-critical}a) act together, the discontinuous transition and phase-separated states disappear even faster.
+Note that, for the model parameters when the tricritical point exists, the resulting structure of the $n$-$T$ diagrams including a region of the phase-separated state occurrence, is like the finite-temperature diagrams presented in, e.g., \cite{CRT2008,CGR2010,CGNR2012a}, at least qualitatively.